Professor Toby Breckon

 From 2023, he is the option leader for the MSc specialist option in Computer Vision and Robotics available as part of the MSc in Scientific Computing and Data Analysis (MISCADA) at Durham.

-He is a member of the executive committee of the BMVA (British Machine Vision Association) acting as Treasurer for financial oversight of the association's annual computer vision conferences (BMVC, MIUA), summer school and other activities (2010-present).
+He is a member of the executive committee of the BMVA (British Machine Vision Association) acting as Treasurer (Financial Officer/Secretary - BMVA Ltd, Trustee - Registered Charity) to provide financial oversight of the association's annual computer vision conferences (BMVC, MIUA), the BMVA summer school and other activities (2010-present).

-In support of outreach, he acts as a STEMNET Science & Engineering Ambassador promoting awareness of intelligent sensing, in terms of both its underpinning technology and related societal impact, and additionally advises the student-led solar challenge race team, Durham University Solar Car, on vehicle telemetry design.
+In support of outreach, he acts as a STEMNET Science & Engineering Ambassador promoting awareness of AI-based perception, in terms of both its underpinning technology and related societal impact, and additionally supervised the on-vehicle telemetry design ("CAN-by-wireless") for the student-led solar challenge race team, Durham University Solar Car.